Table of Contents

 Training a YOLOv5 Medium Model

 It’s time to train the medium model now.
-Training this will also provide us an opportunity to compare the model’s results with the previous ones.
+Training this will also allow us to compare the model’s results with the previous ones.

 We will use the same training script while providing the new model name only.